microsoft/ApplicationInsights-dotnet/Readme.md

 Microsoft Application Insights for ASP.NET Core applications
 =============================================================

-This repository has a code for [Application Insights monitoring](http://azure.microsoft.com/en-us/services/application-insights/) of [ASP.NET 5](https://github.com/aspnet/home) applications.
+This repository has a code for [Application Insights monitoring](http://azure.microsoft.com/en-us/services/application-insights/) of [ASP.NET Core](https://github.com/aspnet/home) applications.
 Read about contribution policies on Application Insights Home [repository](https://github.com/microsoft/ApplicationInsights-home)

 Recent updates
 --------------
-We have upgraded ASP.NET Core SDK to use Windows Server Telemetry channel which enables Telemetry processors, filtering, sampling as well as Metrics Stream functionality.
-Please read more [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/wiki/Telemetry-Processors:-Sampling-and-Metrics-Stream).
+We have updated ASP.NET Core SDK to use dotnet CLI runtime environment that picks the latest set of RC2 dependencies.
+Please note that this version is only supported by rc2 bits of dotnet CLI, and will not work with rc1 bits of DNX environments.

 Getting Started
 ---------------